DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-3-induction-tutor-materials.md

 "Deliberate practice occurs when an individual intentionally repeats an activity in order to improve performance.
 The claim of the deliberate practice framework is that such behaviour is necessary to achieve high levels of expert performance."
 (Campitelli and Gobet, 2011, p.
 280).

 "Deliberate practice consists of activities purposely designed to improve performance."
 (Gobet and Campitelli, 2007, p.
 160).
-Brabeck et al (2010)

 ### Using practice as part of your practice (30 minutes)